 In order to obtain an Airline Transport Pilot Licence (ATPL), or a Commercial Pilot Licence (CPL), it can cost over £100,000.
 Some airlines, however, offer financed training themselves.
 Training can often take two years, and pilots are required to have qualifications, as well as 150 hours of flying time.
 Qualifications include: The Integrated course, providing flight simulation and classroom

-Michael Loasby (second from left) working as Cabin Crew for British Airways in a Boeing 737
+Michael Loasby (second from left) working as Cabin Crew for Tui in a Boeing 737

 theory work, or Modular training, which is similar to the Integrated course, but carried out in separate sections.